Hands pulling a mesh bag of clams from the Gulf of Mexico at sunrise near Cedar Key, Florida

 When the Net Ban of the early 90s left coastal families without a livelihood, clam farming arrived in Cedar Key.
 Founder Dan Solano saw an optimistic opportunity — a legacy that could be passed down for generations.

-Thirty years later, that vision is a thriving family-run business raising some of the cleanest, sweetest littleneck clams in the country.
+Over 30 years later, that vision is a thriving family-run business raising some of the cleanest, sweetest littleneck clams in the country.

 Dan Solano